 When most non-birders think of ducks, they picture the common mallard or various hybrid ducks on local ponds.
-Birders know, however, that there are many different types of ducks – few of which actually have the word “duck” in their name.
-While all these ducks belong to the Anatidae bird family, the scientific family of ducks is so diverse that it is possible to group certain duck species together by their common characteristics.
-By understanding the different types of duck groups and related... species, identifying waterfowl can become much easier and birders will learn to better appreciate all ducks.
+Birders know, however, that there are many different types of ducks, few of which actually have the word “duck” in their name.
+While all these ducks belong to the Anatidae bird family, the scientific family of ducks is so diverse that it is possible to group certain duck species into smaller divisions by their common characteristics.
+By understanding the different types of duck groups... and related species, identifying ducks can become much easier and birders will learn to better appreciate all ducks.

 01 of 12

 “Dabblers” are ducks that tip up in order to feed, rooting through shallow water and mud in search of plants and insects.
 These ducks will also nibble along the water's surface, and they feed readily on land as well, but they very rarely dive below the water.
 The most common dabbling duck species is the mallard, but the northern pintail, American wigeon, and different teals are also dabblers.